mgray88/DownPeriscope/README.md

   - This particular issue

 ### Improvements
+- Support resources URLs that don't respond to HEAD requests
 - Have `Periscope` and `DefaultRepository` better handle their DispatchQueues
 - Add blocking functions to `Periscope` that abstract away the RxSwift for ease of use from the command line
 - Show throughput as a human readable string (currently B/s)